r2oro/dotfiles/README.md

+This is a fork of https://github.com/atomantic/dotfiles .
+I've customized it for my own personal preferences/use, adding some packages installs, and removing some.
+Also fixing the 'showhiddenfiles' and 'hidehiddenfiles' commands to work more to my liking.

 # \\[._.]/ - Hi, I'm the OSX bot

 I will update your OSX machine with better system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.